-The college has five modern dormitories for students: Foster,

-Stone, Seymour, Drewry Halls, and Foy Cottage.
+The college has five dormitories for students: Foster, Stone, Seymour, Drewry and Ish Halls.

 Students who will reside in the college dormitories are required to bring with them sufficient towels, four sheets, three pillow cases, two blankets or quilts and two bedspreads.
 No reductions will be made in the charge for Room, Board and Laundry because a student does not prefer to use available laundry service.
-For charges and room deposits, see "Expenses," page 20.
+For charges and room deposits, see "Expenses," page 21.

 Foster Hall provides living accommodations for women.
 On the lower floor are well-furnished living rooms serving as a social center for the college women, while in the basement are service rooms.
-The equipment is modern throughout.

 Stone Hall accommodates men.
-A social room with magazines

-and newspapers is located on the ground floor.
+A social room with magazines and newspapers is located on the ground floor.